aabhajalan/EE604_course_project/README.md

 ---

-These papers collectively form the theoretical and architectural foundation for our experiments with **ResNeXt-LSTM**, **MesoInception-4 + Transformer**, and **MobileNetV2 + GRU** models, influencing decisions on spatial–temporal fusion, feature representation, and performance evaluation strategies.
+These papers collectively form the theoretical and architectural foundation for our experiments with **ResNeXt-LSTM**, **MesoInception-4 + FrequencyNet Transformer**, and **MobileNetV2 + GRU** models, influencing decisions on spatial–temporal fusion, feature representation, and performance evaluation strategies.

 ---